For immediate release

 About The Portland Clinic

 Established in 1921, The Portland Clinic is Oregon’s oldest, private, multispecialty medical group.
 Today, with sophisticated medical technology, modern spacious facilities and dynamic medical specialists, a personal approach to each patient’s good health remains The Portland Clinic’s primary focus.
 The Portland Clinic’s six locations serve the greater Portland metropolitan area and care for more than 90,000 patients each year throughout the Northwest.
-For more information visit theportlandclinic.com and follow us on Twitter (@PortlandClinic) and Facebook (@ThePortlandClinic).
+Follow us on Twitter (@PortlandClinic) and Facebook (@ThePortlandClinic).

 A new retail concept and nutrition center from the founder of Pacific Foods, basics’ mission is focused on increasing access to nutrition and culinary education, empowering people to make smarter choices about their health and wellness.
 At nearly 7,000 sq. ft., the store will include dedicated space for nutrition counseling and a full curriculum of cooking classes, as well as healthy meats and basic groceries.